"Mommy! I don't have socks!"

 1. Have a daily to do list.

 I put EVERYTHING on my calendar.
 EVERYTHING!
 And, this syncs with every device I have as well as my husband's.
 So, there's only one calendar for our household.
 This is KEY to our business and to our personal life.
 It tells me what to do everyday.
 So, if I get an email from one of the kid's teacher for upcoming events, I put it on the calendar IMMEDIATELY.
 For our business, our system communicates with our calendar, so if we book a wedding or a portrait session, it automatically puts it on the calendar for us.
 This way, we all CLEARLY know exactly what's going on.
 Even if I make any casual plans with my friend, I put it on the calendar, so that my husband can see it right away.
-Then, if he's on the phone with a client and plan any meetings with them, he knows to not plan anything when I'm gone so that our kids won't be left home alone. :) If I have to go to the bank for example, I put it on the calendar.
+Then, if he's on the phone with a client and plan any meetings with them, he knows to not plan anything when I'm gone so that our kids won't be left home alone. :) If I have to go to the bank, Costco, Kroger or wherever it may be, I put it on the calendar so that the communication is clear.
+We believe in OVER communicating.
 All these little things become my to do list for that day, so the first thing I do when I wake up is look at my calendar.
 For one, it reminds me of everything that I need to get done.
 It reminds me of everything that each child needs for school or whatnot.
-I review my day and as each thing gets done on the calendar, I delete it.
-That's my digital way of "checking off" my to do list.
-Now, some things I keep on there like any of our business events like weddings, portraits, etc... for other business purposes.
-But things like if my kids took $1 to school for ice cream day, then I delete those things.
+I review my day and as each thing gets done throughout the day to make sure nothing is missed.

 2. Designate each hour and prioritize

 Moms, when you get up in the morning, what do you have to do?
 (This only applies to moms who have kids that are school aged of course.)
 You have to get your kids ready!
-Meaning, you have to make breakfast, make their lunches and get them out of the house so that they can do what they gotta do for that day.
+Meaning, you have to make breakfast (my husband does this!), make their lunches (I do this!) and get them out of the house so that they can do what they gotta do for that day.
 Obviously, this is not going to be the time to catch up on emails or social media posts.
 So, I know that until the kids go to school, I'm all theirs.
-In those few hours I have while they're gone (and we all know how fast these hour pass...), I have the option of doing pretty much of the following...
+In the few hours I have alone (and we all know how fast these hours pass...), I have the option of doing pretty much of the following...
 I can work, run errands, work out or have fun (time for myself).
 Everyday looks different for me.
 Whatever takes precedence for that day is what I get done.
 There are days when I just type away for various things for the business.
 There are days when I just run errands like go to Costco. :) Yup, that's where we get 90% of our groceries.
 When kids come home from school, I'm back to being a mom and it's snack time, homework time, dinner time, bath time and then go to sleep time!

 3. Turn it off!

 I celebrate all moms who work out there.
-For me, I celebrate myself today because I'm a woman, but I also celebrate the man who stands by me in everything that I do.
+I celebrate Mother's Day today because I'm a proud mom, but I also celebrate the man who stands by me in everything that I do.
 That's Craig, my husband.
 Everything I mentioned above, I share those responsibilities with him.
 If I stayed up late getting a project done, my husband is there to wake up in the morning and make breakfast for the kids.
 There are days when I can't pick up the kids so my husband just does it.
 When I'm cooking, he's out there playing with the kids.
 If I'm sick, he's there to do homework with them as well.
 We are a team in everything, I mean EVERYTHING that we do and for that, I'm grateful for this life I have with him.
+Many people wonder how we do everything 24/7 together.
+It' been that way for us since we have met, and I can't imagine my life in any other way.
 I never have and never will take all the credit in being a "great mom".
 I definitely am who I am because my husband is always there for me.
 He has my back and I have his. :)

 So to all the ladies who are moms and business owners out there, cheers!

-As always, thank you for reading and Happy International Women's Day!
+As always, thank you for reading and Happy Mother's Day!